 - Flagstaff – Route 66, Sinagua Cliff Dwellings, Walnut Canyon and Sunset Crater Volcano National Monument

 - Prescott – Visit and explore the history of Arizona’s original capital and it’s Victorian-era buildings.

-- Petrified Forest National Park – This park included the Painted Desert and Rainbow forest and it's a place where you can see fossilized trees and animals from prehistoric times.
+- Petrified Forest National Park – The Petrified Forest National Park is a must visit with highlights including Painted Desert and Rainbow forest and it’s a place where you can see fossilized trees and animals from prehistoric times.